siddhartha-gadgil/LogicTypesSpaces/source/_posts/2014-03-18-foundations-objects.markdown

 _xor_ = λ x y → (x & (not y)) || ((not x) & y)
 ```

-We have now seen the most basic constructions of types and objects.
+We have now seen the most basic constructions of types and terms.
 We shall next turn to the more powerful constructions - inductive types and dependent types.